tapioca2k/golf-together/README.md

 # tapioca's fork
 * Add the course .json files from the distributed package not in the repo
+* Remove the window icon because it's flaky
-* Fix bugs so it works in python 3.7.3
+* Change the way type hinting works so it works on python versions below 3.9

 System Requirements:
 ```